ushnuel/ushnuel/README.md

 - 👯 Active community member of `Facebook DevC community`
 - 💬 Ask me about: `API design`, `Web design`
 - 📫 Reach me on: [Twitter](https://twitter.com/chinazoemmanuel), [LinkedIn](https://www.linkedin.com/in/emmanuel-eze-99026a163)
-- 😄 Passionate about building stuffs that work and solve human problems
+- 😄 Passionate about building stuffs that work and solving human problems